abigailmwanza/pizza/README.md

 - Are there any pizzas we should take of the menu, or any promotions we could leverage?

+Here's a basic outline to guide you through the process:

+### Import Data
+- Launch Power BI Desktop.
+- Click on "Home" > "Get Data" > choose the appropriate data source (e.g., Excel, CSV).
+- Import the sales dataset.
+### Data Cleaning / Data Transformation
+- Examine the dataset for missing values, duplicates, or anomalies.
+- Used Power Query Editor to clean the data (remove duplicates, fill missing values, etc.).
+- Ensure that columns have the correct data types (e.g., date columns).

+### Data modelling

+### DAX Calculations
+Use DAX (Data Analysis Expressions) to create measures such as total sales, profit margins.

+### Data Visualization
+- Building visuals using the fields and measures created.
+- Arrange visuals on the canvas to create an interactive dashboard.

  analyzing a year's worth of sales data for a fictional pizza place.
 Here are some key insights:
 ## insights
 -📈 Sales Trends: Sales peak in July, dip in September and October, and rise again in November.